 Bombay North was the first club established in India.
 Over a period of time Calcutta, Burdwan, Jabalpur, North Bombay and South Bombay chapters were formed.
 SI Bombay North is still going strong, while some of the earlier clubs have since ceased to exist.

-Chitra Ghosh from Calcutta and Antoinette D ‘Costa from South Bombay were instrumental in forming the National Body as the then SIGBI officials were keen about a National Region in India.
-The NASI Board was formed only in 1990-91 and it was formally registered in 1994.
-The main officials at that time were the President, Secretary, Treasurer, Pres Elect and PAC.
-The post of Councilor came much later in 2003-4.
+The Federation was keen to see a National Region in India.
+Chitra Ghosh from Calcutta and Antoinette D ‘Costa from South Bombay were instrumental in forming the National Body.
+The NASI Board was formed only in 1990-91 with Aroti Dutta as the first NASI President.
+The main officials at that time were the President, Secretary, Treasurer, Pres-Elect and PAC.
+The post of Councillor came later in 2003-4.

 NASI conducts meetings twice a year, an Executive Committee Meeting and an AGM.
 The meetings are attended by the NASI Board, Club Representatives, Programme Action Chairpersons of all Clubs.
 These are occasions to learn from each other, build friendships and revisit our commitment to transform the lives of women and girls.